Anchorsify/Anchorsify.github.io/_pages/Combat.md

 ### Called Shots
 A called shot is an attack specifically targeting a certain location.
 After checking your attack's damage type, choose any of the locations which can be Wounded by damage of that type.
 You declare that when you make your attack, for example, "Hinotama, Called Shot: Arm".

 The attack has a -4 Accuracy penalty.
 However, if it hits, any wounds it inflicts will automatically be dealt to that location.
+You can not used Called Shot with Area of Effect attacks, except for Targeted Area of Effect attacks, where you can make the attack a Called Shot against your chosen target, but anyone else within range to be hit by it will not consider it a Called Shot (though the penalty to its Accuracy applies regardless, as it is penalizing the attack itself).

 ## Recovery